jagprog5/choose/readme.md

 # choose

-Provides a text-based ui for selecting a section of a stream.
+Splits an input into tokens based on a regex delimiter, and provides a text based ui for selecting which token are sent to the output.

 ![screenshot](./screenshot.png)